jonishk/MSDS692-Data-Science-Practicum-1/README.md

 ## Project Overview

 This project aims to build a research tool that uses Reddit discussions to surface industry-specific insights, particularly about commonly used software and related pain points in law firms, construction, and tech.
 Posts and comments are scraped from selected subreddits, cleaned, and analyzed for software/tool mentions.
-A Retrieval-Augmented Generation (RAG) chatbot will later be developed so users can query insights conversationally.
+A Retrieval-Augmented Generation (RAG) chatbot was developed so users can query insights conversationally.
 The project also compares RAG performance with an LLM-only baseline.

 Key Features: